Employment Tribunals for unfair or wrongful dismissals fees

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 If a settlement is reached during pre-claim conciliation, your case is likely to take four to six weeks.
 If your claim proceeds to a Final Hearing, your case is likely to take six to twelve months.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

-Lisa Branker manages our Employment law/HR department.
-Lisa qualified as a solicitor in 2000 and has specialised in this area since that time.
+Kat Moody is our Employment law/HR Solicitor.
+Kat qualified as a solicitor in 2013 and has specialised in this area since 2018.